fuankarion/lab_vision/lab8_cnn/Lab8.md

 Conv 6| 32.5% |4.6%
 Full| 27.3%|2.7%

-With the small filters (3x3) network depth is critical as it increases the area of the original image anñaysed by filters in the final layers.
-The performance of the network declines quickly with each filter removed and can't learn if 4 or more convolutional layers are removed.
+With the small filters (3x3) network depth is critical as it increases the area of the original image analysed by filters in the final layers.
+The performance of the network quickly declines with each filter removed and it can't learn if 4 or more convolutional layers are removed.

 Deeper networks were tested with a slight decrease in the error rate, however, these networks are too big to be quickly trained in smaller GPUs, so the 7 layer version is considered as final for this laboratory.

+Overall the depth of the network seems to be the most decisive factor in the learning process, the depth allows for more complicated filters (representations) to be learn.

 ####Training set preprocessing
 The initial division for the training and validation set was 50%-50% (12500-12500) images each.
 An additional preprocessing of the images included the data type conversion (From Uint8 to Single) in order to work with the GPU library and the rescaling to 64x64 in order to save some GPU time and memory.